vjanes/Getting-and-Cleaning-Data-project/codebook.md

 fBodyGyroMag ;
 fBodyGyroJerkMag ;

+###Variables :
 The set of variables that were estimated from these signals are: mean(): Mean value std(): Standard deviation

-The data in the "tidy1" table is THE AVERAGE OF THOSE DATA.
+The data in the "tidy1" table is THE AVERAGE OF THOSE DATA over relevant aggregation group.